Var2299/LexiSense-App/README.md

-# 🚀 LexiSense – Your Ultimate AI-Powered Book Discovery & Planner 📚🤖
+# 🚀 LexiSense – Your Ultimate AI-Powered Book Discovery & Reading Planner 📚🤖

 **LexiSense** is a full-stack reading companion built for modern readers and developers.
 It lets you:
 - 🔍 **Discover & Search** thousands of books via Google Books API
 - 📈 **Track Trending** reads with real-time popularity ranking
 - 🧠 **AI-Driven Planner** crafting a 7-day customized reading schedule based on your available time, interests, and number of books
+- 🤖 Powered by **Groq’s LLaMA 3–70B** model for blazing-fast, intelligent reading plans
 - ⏱️ **Dynamic Time Allocation** where each day’s split is unique—no two days look the same
 - 💡 **Reflective Prompts** with daily takeaways and micro-questions to deepen engagement
 - ⚙️ **Easy Deploy** on Vercel (frontend) and Render/Vercel (backend) with environment-based configuration